-Electrician and Electronics training... for a better career and a brighter future!
+Electrical / Electronics Electrician and Electronics training provides rewarding careers and a brighter future!

-Lincoln’s Electrician and Electronics training were designed to meet society’s continuous demands for electricity and electronics support in business and residential settings.
-Electricity is essential to everyday life, and opportunities for qualified electricians continue to grow as emerging energy technologies continue to develop.
+Lincoln Tech’s Electrician and Electronics training programs are designed to meet society’s continuous demands in business and residential settings.
+High and low-voltage electrical systems are essential to everyday life, and opportunities for qualified electricians continue to grow as emerging energy technologies develop.

-- Electrical and Renewable Energy Technology (in Connecticut): Gain hands-on experience working with alternate energy technologies like fuel cells, photovoltaic systems, wind turbines and more.
+- Electrical and Renewable Energy Technology (in Connecticut): Gain hands-on experience working with alternate energy technologies like photovoltaic systems.
 Work in labs and shop classes on wiring connector boxes, service panels, light fixtures, and alarm systems.
 And tackle residential, industrial and commercial wiring on circuit boards, lights, switches and appliances.

 - Electrical and Electronic Systems Technology (in New Jersey, Columbia, MD, Indianapolis, IN, Melrose Park, IL, and Atlanta, GA): Receive hands-on training using tools to properly install and maintain service panels, lighting fixtures, alarm systems, cabling systems, industrial motors, and conduit benders.
 Learn to install, troubleshoot and service fire alarm systems, home theater equipment, closed-circuit TV systems, satellite/cable TV equipment, and whole-home automation equipment.
 Get trained in both the high-and-low voltage sides of the industry!

 - Electronic Engineering Technology (in Allentown, PA): Gain an even more intricate, up-close look at electronics technology like microcontrollers, microprocessors and semiconductors as you get ready to launch a career as an Electronic Engineering Technician, Electromechanical Technician, or Field Service Technician.
 This program can prepare you to work in industries like telecommunications, biomedical systems, information technology and many more!